4 of the Best Website Translation Plugins (+ Features You Need)

 But there are a few things you should know before you choose a plugin:

-- They may not be doing anything to help with SEO.
+• They may not be doing anything to help with SEO.
 Plenty of website translation plugins stick to translating your site’s copy, but they don’t help you with SEO.
-They don’t help translate metadata, tags, alt tags, categories, URLs, and they don’t create subdomains for all the translated versions of your site.
+They don’t help translate metadata, tags, alt tags, categories, or URLs, and they don’t create subdirectories or subdomains for all the translated versions of your site.
 Your translated site won’t rank for its translated keywords in Google without those SEO features.

-To help you save time, we’ll outline which features you should be looking for in a plugin, and then we will list 4 of the best website translation plugins available.
+To help you save time, we’ll outline which features you should be looking for in a plugin, and then we will list 4 of the best WordPress multilingual plugins available.

-5 Things You Need From Your Translation Plugin
+5 Things You Need From Your Multilingual Plugin

 Before we review any specific translation plugins, we want to cover which features will benefit you most when translating your site.